wilfrantz/sipetoBot/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](/LICENSE.txt) file for details.
+This project is licensed under the GNU GPL License - see the [LICENSE](/LICENSE.txt) file for details.